 We are all looking with deep concern about the current state of the world and what is happening today, which continues to surprise, confound and agitate us.
 The division and conflict on every continent is easy to see, but how to resolve it remains bewildering.
 While we should not give in to doomsday feelings, we must take the situation seriously and counter it on both inner and outer levels.

-We are entering globally into what I have called “A New Time of Troubles”, which I predicted in 2009 would begin in 2020.
-Yet spiritual benefits and a deeper civilizational growth may eventually emerge after this difficult and trying period of uncertainty and turbulence that forces us to restore our harmony with nature and our inner Self.
+We have entered globally into what I have called “A New Time of Troubles”, which I predicted in 2009 would begin in 2020, but last for several decades in its ramifications.
+Spiritual benefits and a deeper civilizational growth may eventually emerge after this difficult and trying period in which we need to restore our harmony with nature and our inner Self.
+But 2020 was just the beginning of this difficult era, whose greater complications are unfolding today in 2024.

 In October 2010, Yogini Shambhavi and I spoke at the “World Conference for Mundane Astrology” in Vishakhapatnam, India, hosted by Sri Sadguru Sivananda Murty, one of India’s greatest yogis and sages, and a great astrologer (who took his Mahasamadhi in 2015).
 The conference addressed the issue of 2012, regarded by many as an epochal year, and the future of humanity.
 In that conference I first spoke of 2020 as marking a New Time of Troubles for Humanity.
-Now that we are experiencing 2020, I wanted to share my comments and predictions that I have updated since 2010.
+I am updating what I said then, including since a major update in 2020.

 Prospects of Global Change